leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

  ## Programming Models(is is good to mentioned here, maybe better to introduced this in the place which use it, e.g: problem section to explain thread-based pattern, C10K solution to describe the others two pattern)

-The C10K point out the thread-base(a.ka process-per-connect) disavantage which prevent us to effeciently use the compute hardware resources,  especially the processor cycles.
+The C10K point out the thread-base(a.k.a process-per-connect) disavantage which prevent us to effeciently use the compute hardware resources,  especially the processor cycles.
 One of most interesting solution directions is pointed out in the research is to have less threads/processes to serve more connection.
 From programming models perspective, I am list them below:

 ### Thread-Based Pattern